(Redirected from Pedro Lopez)

 - Height 6' 1", Weight 160 lb.

 Lopez was born in 1984 in the Dominican Republic.
-In 2000, the Chicago White Sox and scout Denny Gonzalez signed him as a free agent.
+In 2000, the White Sox and scout Denny Gonzalez signed him as an amateur free agent.
 He was sent to the rookie league in 2001, where he hit .312/.359/.412 for the AZL White Sox.
 The next year, at Bristol in the Appalachian League, he hit .319/.370/.362 with 22 steals in 30 tries.
-He showed little power, something that has been a trademark of his time in professional baseball.
+He showed little power, something that would be a trademark of his time in professional baseball.

 In 2003, at Kannapolis, he hit .264/.314/.323, and led Kannapolis in doubles (23), stolen bases (24), caught stealing (14) and sacrifice hits (16).
 None of his 103 hits went for more than two bases.
 He was briefly promoted to Winston-Salem, where he hit .231/.286/.231 in four games.

-The next year, he spent most of the season there, hitting .292/.331/.350 and adding 4 home runs, which was a personal high to that point.
-He had started slowly with Winston-Salem, but his average improved remarkably as the season progressed and he finished ninth in the Carolina League in that category.
-He earned a promotion to Birmingham, where he hit .217/.304/.379 in 7 games.
+The next year, 2004, he spent most of the season in Winston-Salem, hitting .292/.331/.350 and adding 4 home runs, which was a personal high to that point.
+He had started slowly, but his average improved remarkably as the season progressed and he finished ninth in the Carolina League in that category.
+He earned a promotion to the Birmingham Barons, where he hit .217/.304/.379 in 7 games.
 Baseball America ranked him the best defensive infielder in the White Sox organization.

 In 2005, he started with the Charlotte Knights in AAA.
-In May of 2005, though, he was brought up for 2 games with the White Sox, who were to win the World Series.
-He played in 2 games for Chicago, getting two hits in seven at-bats.
+In May of 2005, though, he was brought up for 2 games with the White Sox, who were to win the World Series that year.
+He got two hits in seven at-bats.
 Sent back to Charlotte, he struggled, had a .202/.236/.282 line, and was sent back to Birmingham, where he hit .238/.287/.314 in 68 games.
 One bright spot was that he had 6 home runs between the two minor league teams in 2005, a personal best for him.

-The White Sox have been inviting him to spring training since 2003.
+The White Sox had invited him to spring training every years since 2003.